Shubhm8971/offline-ai-extension/README.md

 MIT

-Built with ❤️ by the Offline AI Extension team during the Lablab hackathon.
+Built with ❤️ by the Offline AI Extension team during the Google hackathon.